-Hydrogen has been dubbed the fuel of the future, an answer to the world’s escalating energy.
-And rightly so, with it being one of the most abundant element found in the universe, the ability to produce electricity without any harmful by-products, and the unlimited applications across industries.
+Hydrogen has been dubbed the fuel of the future, an answer to the world’s escalating energy needs.
+Being one of the most abundant elements found in the universe, its ability to produce electricity without any harmful by-products strengthens its unlimited applications across industries.

-South Australia is working towards net zero carbon emissions by 2050 and this vision foresees various low carbon project and initiatives.
-Australian Gas Network (AGN), part of the Australian Gas Infrastructure Group (AGIG), has taken the first step towards low carbon gas supply through an innovative project called Hydrogen Park South Australia (HyPSA).
+In South Australia, renewable energy is having a field day in wake of the country’s 2050 net zero emissions targets.
+Experts foresee a surge in low carbon initiatives including hydrogen projects in Australia.
+The Australian Gas Network (AGN), part of the Australian Gas Infrastructure Group (AGIG), has taken the first step towards low carbon gas supply through an innovative project called Hydrogen Park South Australia (HyPSA).

 Located within Tonsley Innovation District, HyPSA is an $11.4 million demonstration project with a $4.9 million grant from the South Australian Government.

-Siemens Energy is one of the industry partners of HyPSA by virtue of its 1.25 MW Sylizer proton exchange membrane (PEM) electrolyser, the largest of its kind installed in Australia today.
-With the electrolyser, renewable hydrogen is produced using water and renewable electricity.
-The highly dynamic PEM technology is ideally suited to harvest volatile energy generated from wind and solar power, which makes the process entirely renewable.
+Siemens Energy is one of the industry partners of HyPSA by virtue of its 1.25 MW Sylizer proton exchange membrane (PEM) electrolyzer, the largest of its kind (accurate at time of publication) installed for hydrogen production in Australia.
+With the electrolyzer, renewable hydrogen is produced using water and renewable electricity resulting in net zero emissions.
+The highly dynamic PEM technology is ideally suited to harvest volatile energy generated from wind and solar power, which racks up net zero carbon in the process.

-With this innovative solution, the facility is able to produce an estimated of 20-kilograms of clean hydrogen per hour and is projected to produce 175 tonnes of green hydrogen each year.
-The hydrogen that is produced can then be stored for later use or sent directly to the hydrogen and gas blending equipment or compressed into hydrogen tube trailers for transporting.
+With this innovative solution, the facility is able to produce an estimated of 20 kilograms of clean hydrogen per hour, amounting to 175 tonnes of green hydrogen for Australia each year.
+Unutilized hydrogen can be stored for later use, sent directly to the hydrogen and gas blending equipment, or compressed into hydrogen tube trailers for transporting.

-Up to 5% of renewable hydrogen is then blended with natural gas and, since May 2021, has been supplied to around 700 nearby homes via the existing gas network.
-Residents still receive the same quality of gas and service with the same price.
+Up to 5% of renewable hydrogen is blended with natural gas. and supplied to around 700 nearby homes via the existing gas network since May 2021.
+Residents still receive the same quality of gas and service at the same price.

 Hydrogen for a sustainable and secure energy transition